 Early Action (EA)

-If you choose to apply for Early Action, it means that you will apply early and receive an admission decision sooner than the Regular Decision applicant pool.
+If you choose to apply for Early Action, it means that you will apply early and receive an admission decision in mid-December.
 Early Action applicants will receive one of three possible decisions: an offer of admission, deferral to Regular Decision, or denied admission.

 Early Action is non-binding and, if admitted, you have until the May 1 National Candidates' Reply Date to confirm your acceptance.

 If you choose to apply for Regular Decision, you will receive a non-binding decision from Drexel by April 1.
 Regular Decision applicants will receive one of three possible decisions: an offer of admission, placed on the waitlist, or denied admission.
 If admitted, you have until May 1 to confirm your acceptance.

 What are the advantages of applying Early Decision?